nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 * `Login`, `Register` and `Logout` functions in `UserProfileProvider.js`.
 * Using the token (JWT) in the `fetch()` calls in both `UserProfileProvider.js` and `QuoteProvider.js`.
 * Simple `UserType` verification in `QuoteController.cs` and in `QuoteProvider.js`.

+## Exercise

+Add Firebase authentication to the Gifter application.